 - Trackers: Another trend in rate design involves the use of new cost-recovery surcharges or trackers.
 Trackers adjust rates between rate cases based on actual increases or decreases in certain utility costs.
 The danger they pose for consumers is that such adjustments tend to limit regulators’ ability to scrutinize and evaluate costs.
 This design also may lessen the utility’s incentive to control its costs between rate cases.

-- Time-variant rates (see also Rate Programs to Decrease Energy Use).
+- Time-variant rates (see Rate Programs to Decrease Energy Use section of this chapter).

 Stranded Costs: Stranded costs refer to previously approved costs that a utility may no longer recover because of a change in law or policy, the introduction of competition, or the replacement of infrastructure or technology.
 Stranded costs are sometimes called transition or uneconomic costs.
 Stranded costs can occur when a utility seeks to make new investments to update or replace infrastructure that is still useful but not yet fully paid for.
 A utility’s stranded cost usually is calculated as the difference between the sunk costs of the asset and its current value or earnings.
 Stranded costs can run into the hundreds of millions of dollars and significantly impact utility rates.